-38 Dead, 50 Missing, 4.72 Million Ordered Or Advised To Evacuate As Japan Battles Torrential Rains
+38 Dead, 50 Missing, And 4.72 Million Ordered Or Advised To Evacuate As Japan Battles Torrential Rains

 — Girljin in Japan (@girljininjapan) July 5, 2018

 Familiar landscapes have been turned into giant rivers, as the extent of the damage is still unknown.
-With no apparent end in sight for at least a day of the torrential rains, conditions are expected to get worse.
+With no apparent end of the torrential rains in sight for at least another day, conditions are expected to get worse.

 #UPDATE At least 49 dead, 48 missing and five critically ill after torrential rain, floods hit #Japan, NHK reports pic.twitter.com/3QRmITKK1b